-Australia and Venezuela have cordial relations with modest commercial cooperation.
+Australia and the Bolivarian Republic of Venezuela have cordial relations with modest commercial cooperation.
 Australia’s first Ambassador to Venezuela, F.T.
 Homer presented credentials in July 1973.
 The two countries celebrated 40 years of diplomatic relations in 2013.

 The Australian Embassy in Santiago is responsible for Venezuela.
 Venezuela has an Embassy in Canberra, which it opened in July 1978.

-Venezuela’s population is approximately 30 million (2013 est).
-Venezuela’s population is made up of a range of ethnicities and mixed-ethnicities, including Indigenous peoples, Europeans and Africans, as well as more recent immigrants from Asia.
+Venezuela’s population is approximately 30.5 million (2014 est).
+Venezuela’s population is made up of a range of ethnicities, including Indigenous peoples, Europeans and Africans, as well as more recent immigrants from Asia.
 Roman Catholicism is the main religion.

 The Spanish expedition led by Alonso de Ojeda in 1499, which sailed along the northern coast of South America, gave the name Venezuela (“little Venice” in Spanish) to the Gulf of Venezuela because of its similarity to the bay of Venice.